Entreprise Générale du Cobalt (EGC)

 The fundamental question our EGC monitoring addresses is whether artisanal miners — the individuals whose physical labour extracts cobalt from the earth — are better off with EGC's formalisation system than they would be without it.
 This question requires evidence on multiple dimensions: income (do miners earn more or less through EGC than through informal channels?), safety (do EGC-registered sites have better safety conditions?), child protection (does EGC registration reduce child labour incidence?), and autonomy (do miners maintain meaningful choice about their participation?).

-Community-level impacts of EGC's monopoly extend beyond individual miner welfare.
+Community-level impacts of EGC's formalisation model extend beyond individual miner welfare.
 Artisanal cobalt buying provided livelihoods for intermediaries, transporters, and service providers in mining communities.
-EGC's centralised purchasing displaces these livelihoods.
+Centralised purchasing can displace these livelihoods.
 Whether EGC's formal system creates replacement economic opportunities or concentrates value in fewer hands affects entire community economies.
 Our monitoring tracks these broader community economic effects alongside individual miner welfare indicators.

-Entreprise Générale du Cobalt's establishment as the sole legal buyer of artisanal cobalt in the DRC created a state monopoly over a supply chain that provides livelihoods for hundreds of thousands of miners and their families.
+Entreprise Générale du Cobalt's establishment as a state-backed buyer and formalisation vehicle for artisanal cobalt in the DRC created a powerful public intermediary in a supply chain that provides livelihoods for many miners and their families.
 The stated objective — formalisation, traceability, and elimination of child labour — addresses genuine problems in artisanal cobalt mining.
 The implementation, however, raises concerns about market power, pricing fairness, and governance that our monitoring tracks.

 EGC's purchasing prices for artisanal cobalt determine income levels for the most vulnerable participants in the corridor minerals value chain.
 If prices are set fairly — reflecting market conditions and providing adequate livelihood returns — formalisation through EGC could improve artisanal miner welfare.
-If prices are set below market levels, the monopoly structure extracts value from miners who have no alternative buyer.
+If a dominant or exclusive buying structure sets prices below market levels, value can be extracted from miners with limited alternatives.
 Our price monitoring compares EGC purchase prices against international reference prices, transport cost adjustments, and artisanal miners' reported income to assess pricing fairness.

 The first artisanal cobalt shipment through the corridor in February 2026 represents a milestone for both EGC operations and corridor functionality.
 Our monitoring of this shipment and subsequent trade flows tracks whether the EGC model delivers on its formalisation promises while maintaining fair returns for artisanal mining communities.

-EGC's transparency practices are among the weakest of any significant corridor actor.
+EGC's transparency practices remain a key due-diligence issue.
 The company's purchasing volumes, pricing data, revenue distribution, and governance arrangements are not systematically disclosed.
-This opacity is particularly concerning given EGC's monopoly position — when a sole buyer operates without transparency, the risk of exploitation is structurally elevated.
-Our ESG ratings for EGC reflect this transparency deficit as a governance failure that undermines the formalisation objectives the company claims to pursue.
+This opacity is particularly concerning for a state-backed buyer with a formalisation mandate because weak transparency can undermine miner welfare and buyer accountability.
+Our ESG review signals for EGC reflect this transparency deficit as a governance risk that can undermine the formalisation objectives the company claims to pursue.

 Corridor Contribution Assessment